 Pairs Well With

-A white bathroom with Benjamin Moore White Dove paint color on the trim and Soft Chamois on the walls.
+A white bathroom with gold fixtures and a Benjamin Moore White Dove trim.

 The primary bedroom featured above has White Dove on the wainscoting and trim, and a warm Benjamin Moore paint color called Spring in Aspen on the upper walls.